 Through a revolution, a civil war, world wars, a depression, civil strife, good times and bad, Americans continue the tradition of thanking God.

 In 1621, a year after they arrived from England, Pilgrims of the Plymouth Colony in what is now Massachusetts celebrated what is considered the first Thanksgiving.
 After a long first winter in which death and illness were common, the Pilgrim’s fortunes improved.
 A plentiful autumn harvest left the Pilgrims with enough food to survive and lifted them out of their despair.
-In celebration, the colony’s governor William Bradford decided to hold a feast with the native Wampanoags, a local tribe who assisted the Pilgrims upon their arrival.
+In celebration, the colony’s governor, William Bradford, decided to hold a feast with the native Wampanoags, a local tribe who assisted the Pilgrims upon their arrival.
 History does not know much about the specifics of the first Thanksgiving.
 The best eyewitness account of the celebration is from Pilgrim Edward Winslow in a letter he wrote on December 11, 1621.

 He wrote: